openenclave/openenclave/docs/Community/Repositories.md

    * There are no longer any active maintainers for the project and no replacements can be found.
    * All PRs or Issues have gone un-addressed for longer than six months.
-   * There have been no new commits or other changes in more than a year.
    * The contents have been folded into another actively maintained project.